VR51/host-flash/README.md

 	- copies the hosts file that exists when Host Flash™ is first run to /etc/hosts.hf.original,
 	- stores replaced hosts files in archive directory 'Hosts Flash/backup/',
 	- option to remove previously installed bad hosts added by Host Flash™ from the existing hosts file,
-	- retains the original hosts file entries within the hosts file created by Host Flash™.
+	- retains the original hosts file entries of the original hosts file so that the hosts file created by Host Flash™ does not remove your own custom hosts file edits.

 Host Flash™ is interactive.